Dlibmanw/aceBook-PingPong/README.md

 ## <a name="Outline">Outline</a>

-Work in a team of six to build a functional clone of Facebook.
+Work in a team of six to build a clone of Facebook.

-## Specifications
+## <a name="Specifications">Specifications</a>

-The project outline is [here](https://github.com/makersacademy/course/tree/master/engineering_projects/rails).
+The project specifications can be found [here](https://github.com/makersacademy/course/tree/master/engineering_projects/rails).

-## User Stories
+## <a name="User_Stories">User Stories</a>

+User stories, which we designed from the specifications, can be found [here](https://docs.google.com/document/d/1GQxL08X9OiaRQS4eP1DW8j18zAJITgOzZBSF9FzqYNU/edit?usp=sharing).

 ## <a name="Installation_Instructions">Installation Instructions</a>

 ### Prerequisite setup:
 - Clone this repo to your local machine and cd into it
-- Run the command `gem install bundle` (if you don't have bundle already) and then `bundle install`
+- Run `gem install bundle` (if you don't have bundle already)
+- Run `bundle` to install the projects dependencies

 ### Database setup:

-To set up the databases, run the following commands:
+To set up the databases, run the following migration commands:

 ```
 bin/rails db:create